total-typescript/total-typescript-book/book-content/chapters/14-configuring-typescript.md

 }
 ```

-Then, the `client/tsconfig.json` would extend the base configuration wit the `extends` option that points to the `tsconfig.base.json` file:
+Then, the `client/tsconfig.json` would extend the base configuration with the `extends` option that points to the `tsconfig.base.json` file:

 ```tsx
 // client/tsconfig.json